mkashwin/unifiednamespace/README.md

 >**Important Note:** The community edition of these brokers do not provide all functionalities. e.g. EMQX community doesn't allow plugins to be triggered on message delivery (this is an enterprise feature).
 As I wanted this solution to be completely open source and free, I decided to write an MQTT client subscribing to `"#"`.
 This works but is less efficient than creating a plugin within the broker and natively persisting the messages to a database.
 However if you go for the enterprise version, I would recommend creating a plugin instead of the [MQTT Listeners](#plugin--mqtt-client-to-subscribe-and-write-to-the-above-data-bases) provided here for better performance.

+Hence I decided to write [my own plugin](#plugin--mqtt-client-to-subscribe-and-write-to-the-above-data-bases)  as an MQTT client which listens to the broker and on message persists the message ( either the GraphDB or the Historian)
 ---
 ### **GraphDB**
 Normally I configured the MQTT publishers  to publish messages with retain flag so that consumers are able to get the latest message even if they weren't connected with broker at the time of publishing.